squillero/python-accelerated/slides-revealjs/README.md

 > "VSCode Reveal: Focus on Slides View"

+which will make it easier to navigate across the slides of the presentation.

-From this view you will also find a few icons which allow to
+At the top right of this view you should also find a few icons which allow you to

 - Export the slides in HTML
 - Export the slides in PDF